Anand-Cinenkanolu/Ad-hoc-Analysis-Consumer-Goods/README.md

-# Ad-hoc-Analysis-Consumer-Goods - SQL Portfolio Project
+# Ad-hoc-Analysis-Consumer-Goods - AtliQ Hardwares
 ### Turning raw data into real business insights, one query at a time.

 ---